Urgent project to replace a 60 m span steel girder bridge damaged during severe flooding

 Late June 2009: Project Awarded.

 An order was placed in late June for the Super•Cor product, which was needed by early September.
-Vist-A-Wall MSE Structural Wall System components had not been ordered yet, as the final design was not complete.
+AIL’s MSE Retaining Wall components had not been ordered yet, as the final design was not complete.

 July – August, 2009: Manufacture Super•Cor, Prepare Site.